preciousonah/Fashion-Messaging-Capstone-Project-/README.md

     - Potential pain points:
         - Victoria prefers using platforms that are popular and widely used.
-She may hesitate to join a music inspired fashion website if it is not mainstream
+She may hesitate to join a fashion website if it is not mainstream
         -  Victoria values websites that are intuitive and easy to navigate.
 If a platform is complex or lacks clear organization, she may find it frustrating and may lose interest
         - Victoria can be indecisive about styles, so she appreciates platforms that offer diverse fashion inspirations

 **User stories:**
 - As a user, I want to have access to a comprehensive fashion search feature that allows me to filter and find specific clothing items
-- As a user, I want to be able to easily share the fashion styles I'm currently viewing with my friends through messaging.
 - As a user , I want to make posts and view other people's posts on the website
 - As a user, I want a seamless and interactive user interface that makes it easy to navigate using elements such as arrows, sliders, well designed navigation, and a clear menu bar
 - As a user, I want a captivating and aesthetically pleasing web page design like using a grid layout to display the fashion ideas, high quality images, vibrant color schemes and a responsive design
 - As a user, I want to be able to securely log in and out of my account
 - As a user, I want to be able to navigate to other websites through external links in the pictures
-- As a user, i want be able to like some ideas and have them saved under a liked folder
-- As a user, I want to be able to receive notifications whenever there is a new post or when i get a message from a friend
-- As a user, I want the homepage to display top ideas and a wide range of genres before i put in a search for a specific genre-inspired fashion idea
+- As a user, I want the homepage to display top ideas and a wide range of genres before i put in a search for a specific fashion idea
+- As a user, I want to be able get new recommendations for outfits based on my last post, most frequent search, last search and popular search from othr users